-Our skeletal system is made up of bones, joints, ligaments and tendons.
+The skeletal system is made up of bones, cartilage, joints, ligaments and tendons.
 Their function is to protect our organs, shape and support our bodies; plus enable the body to move by operating in conjunction with the muscular system.
 The soft fatty tissue known as marrow inside our bones is responsible for producing red blood cells, white blood cells, platelets and other immune system cells.
 More detail about immune system cells can be found in the Lymphatic System / Immune System segment.

 The reproductive system includes internal and external organs for both sexes.
 In men consisting of the testes, penis and prostate, and in women consisting of ovaries, the uterus and breasts.
 In males the testes generate male hormones responsible for secondary sexual characteristics such as puberty, growth of facial, pubic and armpit hair, muscle mass and bone density; plus produce sperm for sexual reproduction.
 The prostate aids in production of semen, and assists in releasing sperm during orgasm.
 In females the ovaries generate three forms of the female hormone estrogen which are responsible for secondary sexual characteristics such as development of breasts, growth of pubic and armpit hair, and also modulate the menstrual cycle and reproductive system; plus produce eggs for sexual reproduction.
-This system of male and female sex organs is responsible for the inception of new human life.
+Our system of male and female sex organs is responsible for the inception of new human life.
 Once a viable sperm permeates a fertile ovarian egg, this egg ultimately resides in the uterus of the woman and a fetus will develop over the course of nine months.